class Doubler:

 self.assertEqual(d.name(), 'Thursday')

-unittest.main(argv=['ignored'], verbosity=2, exit=False)
+unittest.main(argv=['ignored'], verbosity=2, exit=False)<unittest.main.TestProgram at 0x7f9d78d7e510>

-differently for tests outside Quartotest_dayoftheweek.py
+unittest.main differently for tests outside Quartotest_dayoftheweek.py in slides/weekfour/OK output in terminal confirms passing assertionsDayOfTheWeekclass DayOfTheWeek:

 """A class to represent a day of the week."""